ritashreemukherjee123/ritashreemukherjee123/README.md

 # 💫 About Me:
-I am a B.Tech student in discipline CSE(AIML).<br>I have a keen interest in AI, ML, and Data Analytics.<br>I am currently strengthening my Data Analytics tech stack knowledge, like <br>Excel, Python, SQL, Statistics, and PowerBI.<br>I am currently building Customer Churn Analysis project.
+I am a B.Tech student in discipline CSE(AIML).<br>I have a keen interest in AI, ML, and Data Analytics.<br>I am currently strengthening my Data Analytics tech stack knowledge, like <br>Excel, Python, SQL, Statistics, and PowerBI.<br>I am currently an AI Intern (ML focused) at Flyrank AI, where I am currently following ML, and General Fluency tracks as part of my internship, where I not just code, but learn to frame a problem, and understand insights and decisions.

 ## 🌐 Socials: